-DAX expressions operate on columns, you usually write expressions like:
+DAX expressions operate on columns.
+You would usually write expressions like:

 Gross Profit := SUMX ( Sales, Sales[Amount] – Sales[TotalCost] )

 In the previous expression, Sales[Amount] and Sales[TotalCost] are column references.
-A column reference intuitively means that you want to retrieve the value of a column, in the example you obtain the value of Sales[Amount] for the currently iterated row by SUMX.
+A column reference intuitively means that you want to retrieve the value of a column.
+In the example above you would obtain the value of Sales[Amount] for the row currently iterated by SUMX.

-At the same time, you use a column reference to instruct some functions to perform an action on a column, like in the following measure that counts the number of product names:
+In addition you can use a column reference to instruct certain functions to perform an action on a column, like in the following measure that counts the number of product names: